 Nutmeg also offers a stocks and shares ISA.
 This is slightly more flexible than a LISA as you can use your full £20,000 allowance and can open one at any age.
 That said, if you know you are going to be saving for your first home, a LISA is useful as it gives your money a dedicated focus plus you get the added benefit of the government bonus.

-The table below outlines the differences between a stocks and shares ISA and a LISA but remember that there is also nothing stopping you from having both.
+The table below outlines the differences between a stocks and shares ISA and a LISA but remember that there is also nothing stopping you from having both, assuming you meet the criteria.

 Nutmeg LISA alternatives

-Investment platform AJ Bell has a low annual charge of 0.25% for its LISA but the minimum investment is high at £500 and there are fund and share dealing charges.
+Investment platform AJ Bell has a low annual charge of 0.25% for its LISA but the minimum investment is high at £500 and it charges £1.50 to buy and sell funds.

 Alternatively, Hargreaves Lansdown has an annual platform fee of 0.45% and fund dealing is free, plus it also offers a cash LISA option albeit with no interest.